omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

-when the checkbox selection changes; (3) write the full custom wizard page entirely in Java, and register it in `template.properties` with page.xx.class= instead of page.xx.file; (4) implement scripting support for XSWT 1.x and contribute the patch to us :)
+when the checkbox selection changes; (3) write the full custom wizard page entirely in Java, and register it in `template.properties` with page.xx.class= instead of page.xx.file; (4) implement scripting support for XSWT 1.x and contribute the patch to us.

 * In the Project wizard, how does it get decided which templates get offered if the "with C++ checkbox" gets selected or not selected on the first page?